SanderMertens/ecs-faq/README.md

 Systems are matched against tables instead of individual entities (if this is how the ECS stores the entities).
 The set of tables typically stabilizes fast in an application, and thus matching happens very infrequently, even if entities are created / deleted often.
 If components are added or removed from entities, they will move to a different table.

 ### Can I add / remove components to entities at any moment in time?
 This depends on the ECS framework.
 As systems are iterating over an array, making modifications to that array can have undesired side effects.
-It is important to understand how an ECS framework handles this.
+It is important to understand how an ECS framework handles this, as this can lead to errors that are hard to debug.

-[Reflecs](https://github.com/SanderMertens/reflecs) allows you to add/remove components at any time.

 ### Can I create / delete entities at any moment in time?
 This depends on the ECS framework.
 As systems are iterating over an array, adding or deleting rows from that array can have undesired side effects.
-It is important to understand how an ECS framework handles this.
+It is important to understand how an ECS framework handles this, as this can lead to errors that are hard to debug.

-[Reflecs](https://github.com/SanderMertens/reflecs) allows you to create/delete entities at any time.

 ### Can ECS be used in multithreaded applications?
 This depends on the framework.
 Some ECS frameworks explicitly support multithreading (Unity, Specs, [Reflecs](https://github.com/SanderMertens/reflecs)) while others are not thread safe and leave this up to the application.